Cubulating random quotients of hyperbolic cubulated groups: Introduction

 Our main theorem is the following:

-\begin{thm} Let $G=\pi_1X$, where $X$ is a compact nonpositively curved cube complex, and suppose that $G$ is hyperbolic.
-Let $b$ be the growth exponent of $G$ with respect to $\widetilde X$.
+\begin{thm} Let $G=\pi_1X$, where $X$ is a compact non-positively curved cube complex, and suppose that $G$ is hyperbolic.
+Let $b$ be the growth exponent of $G$ with respect to the universal cover $\widetilde X$.
 Let $a$ be the maximal growth exponent of a stabilizer of an essential hyperplane of $\widetilde X$.
 Let $k\leq e^{c \ell}$, where